 Peel carrots, wash and cut them into thin rounds.
 You should have roughly 4 cups of sliced carrots.
 Place into a microwave safe bowl, add 2 tablespoons of water, cover and cook on high, about 7 minutes, or until crisp tender.
 Your microwave time may vary.
 Drain.
 Place into a medium to large glass bowl and top with the very thinly sliced sweet onion and bell pepper.
 Toss.

 Meanwhile, in a medium saucepan, whisk together the tomato soup with all of the remaining ingredients.
 Bring to a boil, reduce heat and simmer for about 5 minutes.
 Pour hot mixture over the vegetable mixture, cover and refrigerate for 24 hours, stirring occasionally.

 Use a slotted spoon to transfer to a serving dish and serve as a cold side salad.

-Note: This marinade can take up to two pounds of sliced carrots, without increasing the marinade ingredients.
+Note: You may also boil the carrots, just remember you only want them crisp tender, not mushy.
+This marinade can take up to two pounds of sliced carrots, without increasing the marinade ingredients.
 Use a whole medium sized Vidalia onion and a whole green bell pepper, both thinly sliced, if you use two pounds of carrots.
 Substitute a stronger flavored onion, if you prefer.
 Red onion is especially colorful.